forSplinter/forSplinter/README.md

 * Why Python quietly lets you do it anyway
 * The exorcism of the vibe coder
 * To be a wingman
-* Trying to find the GNU woman pages
 * How to stop absorbing knowledge and forgetting it in less than 2 minutes

 Knowledge is vanity, learning from others is superiority